anderson92zolis/microservicesAmigosCode/README.md

 - config the parent project and the rest of microservices customer and fraud (pom.xml, application.yml)

 When building Distributed systems having a load balancer is key to any organisation.
 I learnd what is load balancers, load balancer algorithms, load balancer health checks and the benefits of having a load balancer.

+This is a line to leanr how to create a linked pull request
+// pending add LoadBalancer example